Elaeocarpus johnsonii: Description

 Elaeocarpus johnsonii is a small to medium-sized tree typically growing to a height of 20 m, often with several buttressed trunks.
 Young branchlets are densely covered with woolly-brownish or velvety hairs.
 The leaves are mostly clustered at the ends of branchlets, hairy, elliptic to egg-shaped with the narrower end towards the base, mostly 100–160 mm long and 55–80 mm wide on a petiole 2–3 mm long.
 The flowers are arranged in racemes 10–30 mm long with up to seven flowers on robust pedicels 15–25 mm long.
 The flowers have five narrow triangular sepals about 16 mm and 4 mm wide, densely hairy on the back.
 The five petals are about 18 mm long and 6 mm wide, the tips divided into two or three fringed lobes.
 There are between thirty and thirty-five stamens.
-Flowering occurs in September and the fruit is an dark blue drupe with a waxy bloom and 27–30 mm long.
+Flowering occurs in September and the fruit is a dark blue drupe with a waxy bloom and 27–30 mm long.